Ari-Zerner/moving-sale/README.md

 ## Deploying to Netlify

-This website is set up to be easily deployed on Netlify.
+This website is set up to be easily deployed on Netlify at [cynandarisell.netlify.app](https://cynandarisell.netlify.app/).
 When you push changes to the main branch of the connected GitHub repository, Netlify will automatically deploy the updates.